-The filter.policy file contains a list of permissions that an application should not have.
+The filter.policy file contains a list of permissions that an application should not have according to the J2EE 1.3 Specification.
 If an application is installed with a permission specified in this policy file and this option is enabled, a warning will be issued.
 Default: enabled.

 7. The Active Protocol pulldown allows you to specify which security protocol is active when security is enabled.